phuongvnc/CPMenuView/README.md

 #### Manual install

-Drag and drop folder `Source` to your project.
+Drag and drop folder `CPMenuView` to your project.

 ## Installation